Skin Lumps, Skin Infection, and Clubbing

 Larger epidermal inclusion cysts are usually hypoechoic and heterogeneous.
 Some posterior acoustic enhancement can be seen, as in the following example, which also has a neck.

 Ganglion cysts: These are non-malignant masses in close proximity to a joint space or tendon, often around the hand and wrist.
 Women are more commonly affected.
 Ganglion cysts are usually attached to a joint capsule or tendon sheath.
-With IMBUS, almost all are anechoic with well defined margins, unless the cyst has partially ruptured.
+With IMBUS, almost all are anechoic with well-defined margins, unless the cyst has partially ruptured.
 There may be internal septations and posterior acoustic enhancement should be seen.
 A water bath is best to see these cysts on the dorsum of the hand/wrist but a large mound of gel with the probe not touching the skin will also work.
-The following example shows a ganglion cyst near the PIP joint of an index finger.
+The following example shows a large ganglion cyst near the AC joint of the shoulder.

 The next example shows larger and multiple tophi over a wrist.

-There are other, more unusual causes of calcium deposits in the skin, but these are usually more dense and usually not very large (e.g. calcinosis and calciphylaxis).
+There are other, more unusual causes of calcium deposits in the skin, but these are usually denser and usually not very large (e.g. calcinosis and calciphylaxis).

-The following clip shows normal soft tissue in a leg, beginning with the superficial epidermis/dermis/hypodermis over a tendon, followed by muscle, and then the hyperechoic fascial line.
+The following clip shows normal soft tissue in a leg, beginning with the superficial epidermis/dermis, then the fat, nerve, and vessel containing hypodermis (also called just subcutaneous tissue), followed by a fascial layer before muscle.

 The next still image shows a clinic patient with a very early cellulitis.
-The epidermis/dermis/hypodermis is modestly enlarged and there is some subtle anechoic fluid around some islands of tissue.
+The epidermis, dermis, and hypodermis are modestly enlarged and there is some subtle anechoic fluid around some islands of tissue.
 Muscle tissue is visible at the bottom.

 Edema in the skin from any cause, including cellulitis, shows as anechoic fluid between islands of cells in an appearance that is called cobblestoning, shown prominently in the following clip.

 If a patient has cobblestoning of an arm or leg without overlying erythema or tenderness, the diagnosis of edema would usually be made.
 When erythema and pain accompany cobblestoning, the diagnosis would be cellulitis.
 However, a patient might have chronic edema from several causes and the question is whether there is complicating cellulitis.
 This is a more difficult diagnosis.
-Color power Doppler imaging is unfortunately not very helpful.
-The only distinguishing feature noted by some is increased hyperechogenicity of the cell islands in cases of cellulitis, compared to simple edema.
-In the example just above, the patient clinically had cellulitis and the cell islands are hyperechoic.
+Color/power Doppler imaging is unfortunately not very helpful.
+The only distinguishing feature noted by some experts is increased hyperechogenicity of the cell islands in cases of cellulitis, compared to simple edema.
+In the example just above, the patient clinically had inflammation and some of the cell islands were hyperechoic.

 The sensitivity of an IMBUS exam for gas in the soft tissue is not known precisely, but ultrasound is very good for seeing air and certainly the presence of air will ring an alarm bell.

-The second reason to do an IMBUS exam routinely for patients with cellulitis is to reduce the chance of missing an abscess.
+A second reason to do an IMBUS exam routinely for patients with cellulitis is to reduce the chance of missing an abscess.
 An abscess shows as a collection of fluid, almost always complex in nature, in or below the cellulitis.
-The following clip initially shows cellulitis but then a typical pocket of abscess is seen.
+The following clip shows cellulitis and pockets of abscess.

 Technique: Clubbing is caused by an increased growth and softening of the soft tissue under the proximal part of a nail.
 The following labeled ultrasound image shows the “soft tissue depth under the nail” (SDUN) that is the key to diagnosis.